ESA-APEx/apex_documentation/interoperability/geospatial_explorer.md

 ## Example Configurations

-Numerous example configurations can be found in the [APEx Geospatial Explorer Configurations](https://github.com/ESA-APEx/apex_geospatial_explorer_configs) repository on github.
+Numerous example configurations can be found in the [APEx Geospatial Explorer Configurations](https://github.com/ESA-APEx/apex_geospatial_explorer_configs) repository on GitHub.